PRESSERtech Client Review: Stage 2 Takes AMG GTS from “Restrained” to “Maniacal Demon”

 As I downshifted and slowed towards an approaching stop light, I instantly heard something else.
 Something familiar sounding, yet so foreign.
 The growl, pops and burbles were back!
 I had resolved to accept the fact that those sweet sounds were forever gone when the transport truck pulled away taking my Lambo with it..

-Not only is the car significantly faster – whether from a roll or full stop, the sound is noticeably more sports car like.
-I finally knew that I had made the right decision in trading for the GTS.
+Not only is the AMG GTS edition car significantly faster – whether from a roll or full stop, the sound is noticeably more sports car like.
+I finally knew that I had made the right decision in trading for the AMG GTS Edition.

 A Stage 2 Tune Transformation from “Grown Up” to “Maniacal Demon”

 While I don’t believe in sorcery or black magic, whatever wizardry or pixie dust Todd and Pressertech have up their sleeves are simply amazing.
-This thing is an absolute beast now thanks to them.
-There are so many appropriate words that now describe my car: mystical, supernatural, ethereal, wonderful… but I think EPIC would be the best.
+This thing is an absolute beast now thanks to them and the stage 2 tune.
+There are so many appropriate words that now describe my AMG GTS edition car: mystical, supernatural, ethereal, wonderful… but I think EPIC would be the best.

 To say I am pleasantly surprised would be the biggest understatement of the year.
-Not only did the Pressertech stage 2 tune wake up the vehicle, but, it literally transformed my “grown up” car into a maniacal demon at full boil.
+Not only did the Pressertech stage 2 tune wake up the vehicle, but, it literally transformed my “grown up” car into a maniacal demon via a AMG GTS Edition model at full boil.
 Mercedes – if you are listening, this is absolutely how the car should have come from the factory.
+The AMG GTS Edition is an awesome vehicle with a lot of potential and sometimes I wish Mercedes would try to push their limits.

-If you are interested in upping your game and taking your car to the next level, you absolutely owe it to yourself to check out Pressertech.
+If you are interested in upping your game and taking your car to the next level whether it be a AMG GTS Edition, you absolutely owe it to yourself to check out Pressertech and the stage 2 tune.
+We don’t just specialize in amg gts edition vehicles, we specialize in every type of car.

 “I couldn’t find the sports car of my dreams, so I built it myself.” – Ferdinand Porsche